 The original Bear mattress is an all-foam designed to help with recovery, blood flow, and cooling.
 While the mattress is marketed toward athletes, these attributes should be attractive to most consumers.

 I have reviewed many mattresses since I originally tried out the Bear.
 I was very excited to go back and revisit this mattress.
+The second time around I found the mattress to be quite comfortable.
 Will you find the recovery you seek on the Bear mattress?
 Read on for my full review.

 You Might Want To Pick The Bear If: